-Fillmore - Kanosh is a blue-collar town, with 41.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fillmore - Kanosh is generally considered to be a blue-collar town.
+41.66% of the Fillmore - Kanosh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fillmore - Kanosh is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Fillmore - Kanosh who work in management occupations (13.67%), farm management occupations (7.02%), and sales jobs (6.79%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.86% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.